paralax/command-injection-attacker/README.md

     root:x:0:0:root:/root:/bin/bash daemon:x:1:1:daemon:/usr/sbin:/usr/sbin/nologin
     bin: [...]

 This is just one of the examples of how the syntax of the target injectable expression affects the results.
-The solution to this problem is a good list of vulnerable syntax-varied cases, as we have to guess as many syntax-dependant cases as possible.
+The solution to this problem is a good list of vulnerable syntax-varied cases, as we have to guess as many syntax-dependent cases as possible.
 For the rest of this write-up, let’s use the following legend:

 - OS_COMMAND = the name of the remote binary we want to execute, e.g. `ping`